Immersive Learning Journeys

 Brazil is a country of contrasts and contradictions.
 Crowded urban centres give way to massive soy and cattle farms, while traditional communities live simply in the world’s most biodiverse reserve on the earth.
 It’s vibrant and captivating – every traveller’s dream destination – yet Brazil faces many social and environmental challenges invisible to the average traveller.

-From urban Sao Paulo, via the central agricultural region of Tocantins and into the depths of the Amazon jungle, this encounter, in partnership with South Collective, will shake all your senses and present an immersion like no other.
-A two-week, immersive learning journey to Brazil offers a chance to truly experience the pulse of Brazil.
-While it brings travellers to destinations not indicated on regular tourist maps, it also teaches them about the state of the cities, food systems, biodiversity, inequalities and politics.
+Travelling into the depths of the Amazon jungle, this encounter, in partnership with South Collective, will shake all your senses and present an immersion like no other.
+This eight-day, immersive learning journey to Brazil will teach travellers about the state of food systems, biodiversity, water and agroforestry.